jgato/jgato/random_docs/Red_Hat_serving_models.md

 ```

- * `model_name` it is just how you want to name the model
+ * `model_name` here I am not sure, I am using `gpt-4o` to later make it work in agent mode.
+According to [this](https://docs.continue.dev/agent/model-setup).
  * `model` it is in the format of "provider/model".
 In my case, because of I am using this experimentation infrastructure, I know that is an OpeanAI compatible server.
 And I can use the [provider VLLM](https://docs.litellm.ai/docs/providers/vllm).
-So, the provider is "hosted_vllm" and the model name I get from the available options I had.
- * `api_base`as explained above.
- * `api_key` that I received.
+ * `api_base` and `api_key`that I obtained from our internal infrastructure and services.

 Notice, I have added some configuration to use the Red Hat CA. That I will mount inside the container.